At Limestone Financial Planning, we can provide advice on various structures such as Managed Funds.

 The main asset classes that may be invested into directly or via managed funds are generally cash, Australian fixed interest, international fixed interest, Australian shares, international shares, listed property (i.e. listed on the stock exchange) and direct property.

 As investors, in general, are risk averse, they will require a higher rate of return before accepting a higher degree of risk; this is referred to as the ‘risk premium’.
 Accordingly, as potential risk increases, so too does expected return.
 This relationship is known as the risk/return trade-off, as illustrated in the graph below.

 One of the primary issues to consider is the timeframe of investing, i.e. the length of time to hold various classes of assets to obtain the benefit of investing.
 Investment time frames are generally described as short term (1 – 3 years), medium term (3 – 5 years) and long term (5 – 7+ years).
 Generally, it is recommended to hold cash and fixed interest type investments over the short term, property over the medium term and shares over the long term, due to the varying degrees of volatility (variability in returns) associated with these investments.

 Diversification risk is the risk of investing in one or few asset classes, or even a single investment, such as a rental property or direct shares.
 The performance and eventual repayment of your investment depends on the performance of this single investment.
 Diversifying your investments means “don’t put all your eggs in the one basket”.
 We can help you with choosing a diversified mix of assets which is suitable for your investment risk tolerance and preferences.

-At Limestone Insurance & Financial Services, we can advise you on the most suitable investment strategy, based on your goals, objectives and needs.
+At Limestone Financial Planning, we can advise you on the most suitable investment strategy, based on your goals, objectives and needs.